Polysubstance abuse, including the mixing of Xanax and cocaine, is a growing issue with severe health risks.

 - Social Consequences: Strained relationships, job loss, legal issues.

-Recognizing the Signs of Mixing Xanax and Cocaine Abuse
+Recognizing the Signs of Mixing Xanax and Coke

 Identifying signs of abuse is critical for early intervention.
 If you suspect a loved one is abusing Xanax and cocaine, it is essential to talk to them and seek professional help.